 January 25, 2018

-With no moving parts, solar arrays are low maintenance, long-lasting investments.
-However, just like any other item that is exposed to the weather, issues can occasional pop-up.
+With no moving parts, solar arrays are low-maintenance, long-lasting investments.
+However, just like any other item that is exposed to the weather, issues can occasionally pop-up.
 The most obvious sign equipment isn’t functioning properly is an unexpected or sudden increase in your electric bill.
-If you find yourself in this scenario, these are four issues that could be the cause.
+If you find yourself in this scenario, here are four issues that could be the cause.